Divorce and Bankruptcy in NJ

 If only one spouse files bankruptcy and the couple has joint credit card debt, the bank can (and usually will) attempt to collect the unpaid debt from the non-filing spouse.
 The non-filing spouse is then burdened by the entire credit card debt, and regardless of fairness, if he or she does not pay the bill that person’s credit can be ruined.
 It is important to receive experienced legal counsel by an experienced NJ divorce lawyer if you are going through a divorce and your spouse files for bankruptcy so you can mitigate the financial impact the bankruptcy will have on you.Property Settlement (Equitable Distribution)

 While most of the divorce process will continue while going through bankruptcy proceedings, the equitable distribution of the marital estate will usually be delayed until the bankruptcy is finalized.
 This is because a family court judge will not be able to determine what an equitable division of the marital property is while one or both spouses has a bankruptcy pending.
 However, in some cases a bankruptcy court can issue a Stay Relief order that will gives the family court permission for the equitable distribution to continue.

-If you have any questions about bankruptcy during a NJ divorce, please call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free consultation with an experienced NJ divorce lawyer.
+If you have any questions about bankruptcy during a NJ divorce, please call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free 30 minute in office consultation with an experienced NJ divorce lawyer.